The Long Arm (TV series)

-The Long Arm was an Australian television police series shown from April 1970, which ran for 19 episodes.
+The Long Arm is an Australian television police series shown from April 1970, which ran for nineteen episodes.

 Synopsis

 The series was produced in black-and-white by Ansett Television Films and made in-house by the Ten Network as part of an attempt to rival the popular police dramas produced for other commercial networks by Crawford Productions, such as Homicide and Division 4.
 The Long Arm was set in Melbourne, with segments shot in Sydney.

 As a co-production between Channels 0 and Ten, it was able to marshal larger budgets and resources, allowing for original music and shooting fully on film rather than integrating videotape for interiors as was the Crawford practice at that time.
 The episodes were based on real-life cases (e.g. Ryan & Walker Christmas prison breakout), but it also attempted to introduce a soap opera appeal by examining the private lives of the detectives.